gipfeli-io/documentation/general/thesis-documents/abstract.md

 The application was implemented in the frontend with React and in the backend with NestJS and lives entirely in the Google Cloud:
 From Secret Manager to Cloud SQL to Cloud Run, a wide variety of services are used.
-The pipelines for the staging and production environment (as Github Actions) perform all unit and integration tests.
+The pipelines for the staging and production environment (as GitHub Actions) perform all unit and integration tests.
 They also check the code quality using SonarCloud and create a build of the container.
 In addition, all commits are automatically tested and built, so we always know whether our adjustments are correct.